ubernostrum/django-soapbox/docs/overview.rst

 Usage overview
 ==============

-The goal of django-soapbox is to provide a simple way to display persistent messages on either all pages, specific pages, or a subset of pages on a Django-powered site.
-To begin using django-soapbox, simply :ref:`install it <install>`, then add ``soapbox`` to your ``INSTALLED_APPS`` setting and run ``manage.py migrate`` to install the :class:`Message` model.
+The goal of django-soapbox is to provide a way to display persistent messages on either all pages, specific pages, or a subset of pages on a Django-powered site.
+To begin using django-soapbox, :ref:`install it
+<install>`, then add ``soapbox`` to your ``INSTALLED_APPS`` setting
+and run ``manage.py migrate`` to install the :class:`Message` model.

 You can then begin creating :class:`Message` instances through the admin interface, indicating which URLs you'd like them to appear on.